mercadopago/devsite-docs/guides/qr-code/pre-requisites.en.md

 > * To perform test payments, we recommend using low amounts.
 > * Both buyer and seller must be test users.
 > * Use the test cards, as no cash withdrawals are possible.
-> * Video tutorial of how to create a [test user](https://youtu.be/VgXsbJB6rY0?list=PLCazXKuqZp3hGVY3bBhEO0ItFhIic5UpK)

 Once you have test users, you can start to integrate and create Stores and POS.